SaintRod/multi-lang-project-template/README.md

 1. git clone repo
 2. Open a terminal and navigate to ^
 3. within the terminal run `chmod +x create-project.sh`
-  - If your project root directory exists you can specify a path, e.g., `./create-project.sh -p ~/Documents/proj-root`
-  - Otherwise the results will be created in the current directory
-4. Optional flags
-  - `-l`

-  - `-p`

 ### Optional Flags